ayushmanZ/shareholder-text-analyisis-WB/README.md

 - The common bigrams highlight specific phrases or combinations of words that Buffett frequently mentions.
 - The word cloud visualization presents an intuitive representation of the most frequent words in the text data.
 - The sentiment analysis over time reveals any shifts or changes in Buffett's sentiment across different years.
-- The lexical dispersion plot showcases the occurrence of specific words of interest across the years, providing insights into Buffett's focus areas.

 ## Further Improvements